openrails/openrails/Docs/Contributing.md

 If you are in any doubt about the use of data by multiple threads, or your implementation of the above rules, please ask for help in [our forums on Elvas Tower](https://www.elvastower.com/forums/index.php?/forum/190-open-rails-simulator-project/).

-### Getting your code accepted
+## Submitting changes

-Your code should be fixing exactly one bug or adding a single new feature; mixing multiple bug fixes or new features makes it harder to review your changes and risks them not being accepted.
+**Note:** Your code should be fixing exactly one bug or adding a single new feature; mixing multiple bug fixes or new features makes it harder to review your changes and risks them not being accepted.

-### Different versions of code

-When your pull request is draft or ready for review, it will not be included in any version of Open Rails unless:

-- You are a member of the core team
-- A member of the core team adds a particular label

-If your pull request satisfies the above criteria, it will be automatically included in the Unstable Version (unless there are merge conflicts).

-After your pull request is merged, it will be included in the Testing Version and Unstable Version.

-When we start preparing for a new Stable Version, all code in the Testing Version is used, but no further changes are included during the preparation time (typically 1 month).

-### Submitting your code

 When you're done writing code, you should make a pull request on GitHub from your fork's branch back to the official repository's default branch.
 The title and description of the requests should concisely indicate what bug or feature you've implemented and you will need to include links to whichever of the following are appropriate:

 - Bug report
 - Road-map card
 - Blueprint

+### When changes are published

+Your changes will not be included in any version of Open Rails immediately:

+- To be included in the _Unstable Version_, your pull request needs a particular label, which we encourage [our developer team](https://launchpad.net/~ordevs/+members) to add.
+- To be included in the _Testing Version_, your pull request needs to be [reviewed, approved, and merged](#how-to-review-pull-requests).
+- To be included in the _Stable Version_, your pull request needs to be merged before the branch point (typically a month before release).

 ## How bugs and features are accepted